-Explore the museum on your own or with friends.
-Adult groups of 10 or more are invited to select a collections-based tour or a special topic of their interest.
+Explore the museum with friends and peers.
+Adult groups of 10 or more are invited to request a docent led tour based on our collections or a special topic of their interest.
 Advance notice of three weeks is required.
 Please note we ask for a donation of $25 per docent: these donations support the K-12 school bus reimbursement fund.
 You will find space at the end of the request form to provide additional information or ask questions.

 Lively and engaging conversation and active looking are features of UMMA public tour offerings.
 Docent led tours of current exhibitions and the permanent collection galleries are offered regularly.
 Artist talks, gallery conversations, dialogues with curators or special guests are great ways to engage with art on display.
-For more information, click here.
-Meet Me at UMMA tours serve people with memory loss and their families.
+Special Meet Me at UMMA tours serve people with memory loss and their families.

 To enrich a visit to UMMA for individuals, clubs, classes, or others, we offer many resources for a wide variety of audiences including K-12 educators and students.
 We are creating a clearing house for visitor resources that will be available soon.
 When you arrive be sure to pick up a Visitor Guide, which includes floor plans.
 To ensure the best experience for all gallery visitors, please schedule your self-guided tour three weeks in advance.